Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_Relay.rst

  to switch higher voltages, consider to put the Dual Relay Bricklet in a casing.
 Touching the contacts is potentially life-threatening!

-The Industrial Dual Relay Bricklet has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Technical Specifications
 ------------------------